Control 4.3: Site and Document Retention Management - Portal Walkthrough

 - Site ownership policy configured to identify and remediate orphaned sites

-- OneDrive retention set to 365 days minimum in SharePoint Admin Center settings
+- OneDrive retention set to 365 days minimum in SharePoint Admin Center > Settings > OneDrive retention

-- Retention labels created for FINRA (6-year), SEC (6-year), and SOX (7-year) content in Microsoft Purview
+- Retention labels published in Microsoft Purview for FINRA-aligned (6-year), SEC communications (3-year), SEC financial (6-year), and SOX (7-year) content classes

-Expected Result: Inactive sites are identified and managed, orphaned sites have remediation workflow, and retention policies apply to regulated content.
+Expected Result: Inactive sites are identified and managed, orphaned sites have a remediation workflow, regulated content is governed by published labels with appropriate immutability, and legal holds correctly override retention deletion.

 Back to Control 4.3 | PowerShell Setup | Verification Testing | Troubleshooting